-Generic recommendations of the Committee on the legal frameworks
+Generic recommendations of the Committee on legal frameworks The Committee invites all Parties, including Ukraine:

-- to rather use the term "child sexual abuse material" (CSAM) for material depicting acts of sexual abuse of children and/or focusing on the genitalia of the child following the guidance set out in the "Terminology Guidelines for the Protection of Children from Sexual Exploitation and Sexual Abuse"16 in the development of future regional and international legal national, instruments and policies addressing the prevention of and protection from sexual exploitation and sexual abuse of children, as the Committee acknowledges that using the term "child pornography" can undermine the gravity of the crimes it refers to.17 - to contemplate appropriate legal responses to conduct involving non-visual self-generated sexual material produced by children in the context of offences covered by the Convention.18 - to adopt legislative or other measures which promote as a priority educational and other measures that will aim to support children in safely exploring their sexual development while understanding and avoiding risks deriving from the production and possession of self-generated sexual images and/or videos.19 - to consider criminalising the offence of "grooming" (solicitation of children for sexual purposes), even when it does not lead to a face-to-face meeting or producing child sexual abuse material.20 used in a broader sense, see "Luxembourg Terminology Guidelines", pages 38-40 in particular.
+• to introduce a definition of "child sexual abuse material" (CSAM) for material depicting acts of sexual abuse of children and/or focusing on the genitalia of the child, following the guidance set out in the "Terminology Guidelines for the Protection of Children from Sexual Exploitation and Sexual Abuse"8.9 • to introduce explicit references in its respective legal frameworks to conduct concerning CSGSIV, identifying the circumstances when children should not be held criminally liable and when they should be prosecuted only as a last resort.10 • to rather use the term "child sexual abuse material" for material depicting acts of sexual abuse of children and/or focusing on the genitalia of the child following the guidance set out in the "Terminology Guidelines for the Protection of Children from Sexual Exploitation and Sexual Abuse"11 in the development of future national, regional and international legal instruments and policies addressing the prevention of and protection from sexual exploitation and sexual of children, as the Committee abuse acknowledges that using the term "child pornography" can undermine the gravity of the crimes it refers to.12 • to contemplate appropriate legal responses to conduct involving non-visual selfgenerated sexual material produced by children in the context of offences covered by the Lanzarote Convention.13 • to adopt legislative or other measures which promote as a priority educational and other measures that will aim to support children in safely exploring their sexual development while understanding and avoiding risks deriving from the production and possession of CSGSIV.14 • to consider criminalising the offence of "grooming" (solicitation of children for sexual purposes), even when it does not lead to a face-to-face meeting or producing child sexual abuse material.15 • to take into account the situation where CSGSIV are used to force, coerce or threaten the child to give additional self-generated sexual images and/or videos, other sexual favours, a financial gain or other gain to the offenders by: - either creating a specific incrimination to address this situation, - or prosecuting both the initial detention of CSGSIV and the act of extortion.16 • to ensure that sexual extortion of children involving CSGSIV is investigated and prosecuted.17 8 The Terminology Guidelines also refer to the term "child sexual exploitation material", indicating that this term can be used in a broader sense, see "Luxembourg Terminology Guidelines", pages 38-40 in particular.
+9 Recommendation II-3.

-16 The Terminology Guidelines also refer to the term "child sexual exploitation material", indicating that this term can be
+11 The Terminology Guidelines also refer to the term "child sexual exploitation material", indicating that this term can be used in a broader sense, see "Luxembourg Terminology Guidelines", pages 38-40 in particular.
+12 Recommendation II-1.